Amílcar de Castro: Career

 After receiving a grant from the Guggenheim Foundation and the "Foreign Travel" prize at the 15th National Salon for Modern Art in 1957 he travelled to the United States, basing himself in New Jersey.
 In 1971 he returned to Belo Horizonte dedicating himself to artistic and educational activities.
-He directed the Escola Guignard Foundation from 1974-77 where he taught "bidimensional and tridimensional expression."
-He was Professor of Sculpture at the UFMG School of Fine Arts from 1979–90 and of Sculpture at the Art Foundation of Ouro Preto-FAOP in 1979.
+He directed the Escola Guignard Foundation from 1974 to 1977 where he taught "bidimensional and tridimensional expression."
+He was Professor of Sculpture at the UFMG School of Fine Arts from 1979 to 1990 and of Sculpture at the Art Foundation of Ouro Preto-FAOP in 1979.
+One of his students was Shirley Paes Leme.

 Output

 De Castro is particularly famous for large, bold simple iron forms nearly always characterized by a design based on "one cut, one fold."
 His method can be linked both to his earlier work with graphic design and paper, and to the mining heritage of his home state of Minas Gerais.

 De Castro did not just produce steel sculptures, he also used wood, marble and glass.
-Reflecting his training under Alberto de Guignard and his work as a graphic designer, he also produced thousands of graphic works, drawings prints and large scale paintings, as well as objects and jewelry.
+Reflecting his training under Alberto Guignard and his work as a graphic designer, he also produced thousands of graphic works, drawings prints and large scale paintings, as well as objects and jewelry.